landofhere/handbook/Employment Policies/Salary and Equity Compensation.md

 ##Equity

-Every employee will be offered 105,714 stock options (~.925% of outstanding shares, including the option pool these are drawn from).
+Every full-time employee will be offered 105,714 stock options (~.925% of outstanding shares, including the option pool these are drawn from).
 As mentioned above, they can also choose to reduce their salary by $5k/year in exchange for 5,714 more options (totalling ~.05% of outstanding shares).

 Employee equity vests over 4 years with a 1 year cliff.